-Timothy Wilde is a visionary executive IT leader and transformation expert with >20 years experience across diverse industries and market sectors.
-He has an extraordinary cross-functional management background and documented record of successfully implementing >$500M technology initiatives (SAP, Oracle, Facets & Legacy Systems Modernization) and >$700M business initiatives across highly matrixed and complex organizations while increasing; sales, operating income, market penetration and customer service levels.
+Timothy Wilde is a business transformation expert with >20 years experience across the Health Care, Life Sciences and Insurance sectors.
+Unprecedented record of successfully implementing >$500M technology initiatives and >$700M joint ventures across highly matrixed and complex organizations while increasing; outcomes of care, service levels, operating income and market penetration.

 Timothy Wilde currently serves as the CIO and Sr. Vice President of Luxottica and its EyeMed Vision Care division.
 He is a key member of the executive team directly responsible for all aspects of IT P&L, strategy, development, implementation and the global IT operations that drive business growth, productivity and competitive advantage.